w3c/w3c-website-redesign-documentation/_docs/2020-06-12-front-end-standards.md

 *   **Compliant** means that the website must look as good as it does in modern browsers.
 Users must be able to access the information they need and/or complete their task without layout issues causing them problems.
+We will undertake detailed testing for the new w3.org designs in compliant browsers.
 *   **Latest versions** refers to the latest stable version and the version immediately before that.

 Older browsers will receive a more simplified single column layout, and progressive enhancement will be used to provide advanced CSS and JavaScript to supporting browsers.